 Also, among the people who did become ill, those who received emotional support in the form of affective touches showed less severe symptoms of infection.

-Other studies showed that, in romantic couples where the partners share frequent hugs, women tend to have lower blood pressure and heart rates, which suggests that this type of contact can benefit the heart literally, not just metaphorically.
+Other studies showed that, in romantic couples where the partners share frequent hugs, women tend to have

 This may sound disgusting, but it is beneficial; this microbial exchange acts almost like a vaccine, familiarizing the immune system with potential new bacterial threats and strengthening its effectiveness against a more varied array of pathogens.